‘Westworld’ Theory: Season 3 Is An Incite Inc. Simulation

 According to The Ringer, the third season of HBO’s hit sci-fi series might not be playing out exactly as it appears.
 Already, the idea of simulations has been toyed with as Incite Inc. and the new character of Caleb (Aaron Paul) are introduced.

 Incite Inc. is a corporation that collects data about humans.
-The company is headed by Engerraund Serac (Vincent Serac) and Liam Dempsey Sr. (Jefferson Mays).
+The company is headed by Engerraund Serac (Vincent Cassel) and Liam Dempsey Sr. (Jefferson Mays).
 So far in Season 3, it has been revealed that Serac is trying to take over Delos, the company which heads Westworld and other hosted theme parks.
 The reason behind this is the fact that Delos has been collecting data from humans who visit these parks for a long time and Incite Inc. would like to own this data.

 When Caleb’s backstory was explored earlier in the season, it was revealed that Incite Inc. does various “simulations” on people in order to predict whether to “invest” in that person or not.
 As a result of this, Caleb will never excel beyond menial jobs based on these simulations.